 4.11 Sharing of Information: With respect to Code Signing Certificates, Subscriber acknowledges and accepts that, if: (a) the Certificate or the Applicant is identified as a source of Suspect Code, (b) the authority to request the Certificate cannot be verified, or (c) the Certificate is revoked for reasons other than Subscriber request (e.g. as a result of Key Compromise, discovery of malware, etc.), then the CA is authorized to share information about the Applicant, signed application, Certificate, and surrounding circumstances with other CAs or industry groups, including the CA/Browser Forum.

-Where Key Pairs are generated by the Subscriber or the Certificate Requester, trustworthy systems must be used in order to generate Key Pairs, in which case, the following terms also apply:
+4.15 Key Generation and Usage: Where Key Pairs are generated by the Subscriber or the Certificate Requester, trustworthy systems must be used to generate Key Pairs, in which case, the following terms also apply:

 Where Key Pairs are generated in hardware (as required by the CPS):

 For Code Signing Certificates, Subscriber must use one of the following methods to generate and protect their Code Signing Certificate Private Keys.
 GlobalSign recommends Subscribers use method 1 or 2 over method 3: